SAP/code-snippet/examples/vscode-snippet-contrib/README.md

 A code snippet contribution is a VSCode extension which:

-1. Declares an `extensionDepedency` to `saposs.code-snippet`:
+1. Declares an `extensionDepedency` to `saposs.code-snippet-tool`:
    - ```json
      {
-       "extensionDependencies": ["saposs.code-snippet"]
+       "extensionDependencies": ["saposs.code-snippet-tool"]
      }
      ```
 1. Returns an object from its `activate()` method which defines the